SystemsApproach/private5g/arch.rst

    in on best practices in cloud-based managed services.

-This chapter identifies the main architectural components of the mobile cellular networks.
+This chapter identifies the main architectural components of the mobile cellular network.
 We need to introduce some terminology to do this, which can be confusing for those whose networking background comes from the Internet.
 This is partly because some of what needs to happen in a mobile network, such as keeping track of which base